 REUTERS TO PROVIDE ITS CUSTOMERS WITH ENRONONLINE REAL-TIME QUOTES

 NEW YORK, JUNE XX, 2001 Reuters (NASDAQ: RTRSY), the global information, news and technology group, today announced the launch of EnronOnline Real-Time Quotes.
 This new service provides commodity traders and analysts with access to real-time and historical quotes for a variety of commodities and derivatives traded on the world’s largest commodity trading website, EnronOnline.
-EnronOnline transacts over $3 billion daily in energy and other commodities through its web site every day and has completed over one million transactions since its launch in November of 1999.
+EnronOnline transacts over $3 billion in energy and other commodities through its web site every day and has completed over one million transactions since its launch in November of 1999.

 Subscribers to EnronOnline Real-Time Quotes can view bids, offers, and midpoints as well as high, low, closing midpoint and change from previous day indications for numerous commodity products.
 Quotes will be available for power, natural gas, crude oil and refined products, bandwidth, coal, emission allowances, and weather derivatives markets.
 Subscribers will be able to integrate EnronOnline Real-Time Quotes with Reuters leading news, data and analytical tools to view real-time prices and charts as well as create option models, position reports and other analysis.